smwarsh/100-days-of-code/log.md

 ### Day 35: September 16, 2018

-**Today's Progress**: Reviewed ES6 exercises on FreeCodeCamp.
-Watched a YouTube video on destructuring.
-Made a plan for the next chunk of work on Thrift.
+**Today's Progress**: I reviewed ES6 exercises on FreeCodeCamp.
+I watched a YouTube video on destructuring.
+I made a plan for the next chunk of work on Thrift.
 Also, I listened to a Syntax podcast earlier, "11 Habits of Highly Effective Developers," but I didn't count that in my time spent coding.

 **Time Spent Coding**: 1h 8m